alexander-schranz/sulu-website-user-bundle/README.md

-# Sulu Website User Bundle (WIP)
+# Sulu Website User Bundle

-## Features
+## When use it?

+You use Sulu to build an application, intranet, shop, ... where users can login, register and need to manage their contact data on the website.
+This bundle will give all basics you need:

- - Website User
+ - Website Security User Role
- - Login
+ - Login Form
- - Registration
+ - Registration Form
+ - Password Forget / Reset Form
- - Profile
+ - Profile Form
- - Double Opt-In
+ - Double Opt-In, Single Opt-In or Admin activation
+ - Multiple WebSpace Support

 ## Installation